 Research Opportunities, BMedSc & Option of MMedSc: All students undertake a research project in year three leading to the award of a BMedSc as well as the BMBS.
 Students will able to select their BM Year Three research project from a wide range of research fields, providing them with further opportunities to explore areas of interest.
-There is also the opportunity to study for an MMedSc award by applying to transfer onto the BMBS with Integrated MMedSc programme.
+There is also the opportunity to study for a MMedSc award by applying to transfer onto the BMBS with Integrated MMedSc programme.

-Patient Contact from the outset: Early patient contact in the first two years of the programme takes place in the Medicine in Practice module in years 1 and 2 and enables the students to experience clinical medicine in primary care and the hospital setting.
+Patient Contact from the outset: Throughout Year 0 students experience early patient contact, provided through sessions at 3 healthcare placements.
+These placements are delivered in both primary and secondary healthcare settings.
+Early patient contact takes place in the Medicine in Practice module in BM years 1 and 2 and enables the students to experience clinical medicine in primary care and the hospital setting.
 In addition all students are expected to work with Health Care Support Workers for a number of weekend shifts to enable them to understand the working environment of a hospital ward and to gain confidence in talking to patients and understanding their basic care needs.